uit-no/hpc-doc/development/parallel.rst

 ::

-    export OMP_NUM_THREADS=8
+    export OMP_NUM_THREADS=16
-    mpirun -np 12 -npernode 1 MyHybridApplication
+    mpirun -np 6 -npernode 1 MyHybridApplication

-OMP _NUM _THREADS=8 is the default, so it would normally not be necessary to specify it.
+OMP_NUM_THREADS=16 is the default, so it would normally not be necessary to specify it.

-Note that you must ensure that you have reserved 12 nodes (96 cores) for this application:
+Note that you must ensure that you have reserved 6 nodes (96 cores) for this application:

 ::

-    $PBS -lnodes=12:ppn=8
+    $SBATCH -N 6
+    $SBATCH --ntask-per-node=16